Can I add links, downloads, icons or buttons in Posts Table Pro?

 Note: If you are adding shortcodes to any of the columns displayed in Posts Table Pro, then you must enable the shortcodes option.
 This tells Posts Table Pro to display them correctly.

-Can I link the title column to an external URL or document download?
+Can I link the title or button column to an external URL or document download?

 Yes!
 You can do this by using Posts Table Pro with the free Page Links To WordPress plugin.
 This plugin lets you add a URL to any page, post or custom post (e.g. to a PDF in your Media Library or a page on an external website).
 When someone clicks on a link to view the page/post/custom post, they will be taken to this URL instead.